Matt L's Posts

 Most depressing film you have ever seen? over 4 years ago

 Why has it become "fashionable" to hate Tarantino? over 4 years ago

 Because he is popular.
 Period.

-Darwin drama Creation spooks U.S. distributors over 3 years ago
+Darwin drama Creation spooks U.S. distributors about 4 years ago

 Actually, I don’t believe the hype about why this has not got a distributor yet.
 Think about it.
 Controversy sells.
 And so I think the producers are trying to build some controversy into the film to help get it picked up and released.
 From the Variety review it seems the film is less about the subject of evolution than about loss and grief – a “well-worn dramatic hook”.